amweber01/Project3_DATA441/README.md

 Gradient boosting can be used to make a more robust learner and improve predictions.
 With gradient boosting, a second model is trained on the residuals of the first model, improving the chances that the second model is better than the first.

-In this project, I present code that builds off of the functions for Alex Gramfort's approach to Lowess from before.
+In this project, I present code that builds off of the functions for Alex Gramfort's approach to Lowess from before, culminating in a gradient boosting regressor that can be customized to achieve the best mse results.
+This regressor is then put to the test with real data.

-### Code Implementation
+## Code Implementation

 Import Statements: